sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

 .. code-block:: bash

-   srun -p GPU_PARTITION nvidia-smi
+   srun -p GPU_PARTITION --gpus GPU:N_GPUS nvidia-smi

 where the GPU_PARTITION is either ``gpu_v100`` or ``gpu_a100`` depending on which one you are planning to use.
-To compile your code, connect to a gpu node, as the CUDA drivers are only available on these machines.
-The compilation has to be done inside of a singularity container, so start by building a singularity image.
+The ``--gpus`` flag specifies which type of GPU you want to use and how many, you will get ``N_GPUS`` up to the maximum in the cluster of type ``GPU`` which can be ``v100`` or ``a100``.
+The compilation and running of code has to be done inside of a singularity container, so start by building a singularity image.
 More information on singularity on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` can be found at :ref:`singularity containers <singularity-containers>`.
 Once the container is available, the program can be run.
 If container building permissions are not enabled for you on the GPU nodes, please contact us at :ref:`our helpdesk <helpdesk>`.

 Next, some short examples for building and running commands are shown.
 A more in-depth container build procedure is shown :ref:`here <singularity-building>`.